 At the time of writing this, my book on Folk Horror is a few weeks away from being printed.
 By the time you read this, however, it should be available to buy.
 I’ve written about the detail of the book earlier when it was due to be published late last year.
 However, I wanted to get a few words down again now that it is … Continue reading Folk Horror: Hours Dreadful and Things Strange

 As recently announced, I have a book being released in January all about Folk Horror and its many related areas of interest.
 The book has been in the works for the last year or so though many of the arguments within have been growing now for several years.
 Though I’ll undoubtedly being doing the usual interview-esque things to coincide with the release in December and … Continue reading Folk Horror: Hours Dreadful and Things Strange (January, 2017)

 With the ideas of the Folk Horror Chain starting to seem incomplete as the sub-genre grows in popularity and is more analysed, it’s about time further facets, themes, ideas and traits were added to the conversation.
-This will be the first in a number of pieces about other traits not accounted for or addressed in … Continue reading The Ritual Of Craft In Folk Horror.
+This will be the first in a number of pieces about other traits not accounted for or addressed in the initial idea of the chain (which itself was only … Continue reading The Ritual Of Craft In Folk Horror.

 This article was originally a paper presented at Queens University Belfast at the first Folk Horror Conference on Friday the 19th of September 2014.
 Introduction/Thesis.
 Folk horror is a strange form of media.
-It has a craving for the need to be defined and canonised whilst also being a sub-genre which seems inherently intuitive, especially … Continue reading The Folk Horror Chain.
+It has a craving for the need to be defined and canonised whilst also being a sub-genre which seems inherently intuitive, especially when becoming aware of its common likenesses in films, television, … Continue reading The Folk Horror Chain.

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Diegesis in The Wicker Man.
 Some of the music assessed in the last section raised further questions besides their thematic and narrative content.
-Though this element was an important part of the analysis, another aspect almost appeared to be ignored; that of the diegesis of such performances. … Continue reading The Music of Folk Horror – Part 5 (The Wicker Man’s Diegesis).
+Though this element was an important part of the analysis, another aspect almost appeared to be ignored; that of the diegesis of such performances.
+For a horror film, The Wicker Man presents the viewer … Continue reading The Music of Folk Horror – Part 5 (The Wicker Man’s Diegesis).